ngiangre/HMMicro/README.md

     -   Merge the lifted-over beds into a single bed file
     -   Outputs:
         Hafner.combined_AGO.proc.hg19.bed
+### HMM training

 ### HMM testing

 ### HMM evaluation

 **************************************************
 ## Data and Scripts

 *intersected_regions.bed* contains the genomic windows considered.
 They are the rows in the *final_matrix.txt*.
 The columns in *final_matrix.txt* are the epigenetic marks (signal from BigWig files) in HEK293 cells from ENCODE.
-These are Kap1 ChIP-Seq, Pol2ra ChIPSeq, TCFL2 ChIP-Seq, Control rep 1 ChIP-Seq, Control rep 2 ChIP-Seq, ZNF263 ChIP-Seq, H3K4me3 rep 1 ChIP-Seq, H3K4me3 rep 2 ChIP-Seq, Control rep 3 ChIP-Seq, CTCF rep 1 ChIP-Seq, ELK4 ChIP-Seq, CTCF rep 2 ChIP-Seq, and Control rep 4 ChIP-Seq.
-The procedure for generating both files can be found in the *DeepBlueR.R* script. *dimReduce.ipynb* reduces the matrix in *final_matrix.txt* to it's principal components, outputting a square matrix into *matrix_reduce.txt*.
-Each row is a coefficient in the linear combination for a given principal component, and each column is a principal component, where n in the n x n matrix corresponds to the number of epigenetic mark signatures.
-Along with our training dataset, will be used for training a HMM.
+These are Kap1 ChIP-Seq, Pol2ra ChIPSeq, TCFL2 ChIP-Seq, ZNF263 ChIP-Seq, ELK4 ChIP-Seq, CTCF ChIP-Seq and H3K4me3 ChIP-Seq.
+The procedure for generating both files can be found in the *DeepBlueR.R* script. *dimReduce.ipynb* reduces the matrix in *final_matrix.txt* to its principal components, outputting a square matrix into *matrix_reduce.txt*.
+Each row is a coefficient in the linear combination for a given principal component, and each column is a epigenetic mark's (named in order above) principal component, where n in the n x n matrix corresponds to the number of epigenetic mark signatures.
+Along with our training dataset, the components will be used for training a HMM.

 ## References